overlay-market/overlay-docs/docs/Contracts/Contract Addresses.md

 > TIP
 > PCD NFT minting is live with a soft cap of 500 PCD NFTs.
 Contribute to Overlay and earn CRED in order to mint a PCD!
-For more details, go [here](https://www.notion.so/PlanckCat-DAO-7a3fe097aa5c4acaac2d89e142467e53).
-Hop into our [discord](https://discord.com/invite/m2U5vSr4gD) here to start contributing.
+Hop into our [discord](https://discord.gg/gTnFZ7pS) here to start contributing.

 > DISCLAIMER
 > Do not interact with any token /smart contract addresses that are not listed on this webpage.
 Any token not listed on this page that exists on any chain is not associated with Overlay Protocol.
 Please be careful and get information about Overlay only from the official channels.
 >
 > Do not interact with any token /smart contract addresses that are not listed on this webpage.
 Any "OV" token not listed on this page that exists on any chain is not associated with Overlay Protocol.
-Please be careful and get information about Overlay only from the official channels listed [here](https://overlay-docs.vercel.app/Getting%20Started/Communication%20channels).
+Please be careful and get information about Overlay only from the official channels listed [here](https://overlay-docs-git-doc-ov-update-overlayprotocol.vercel.app/Getting%20Started/Communication%20channels).

 <p style={{textAlign: 'right'}}>